Your current office bearers are:

 Secretary: Tom Smith

-I am a retired IT professional and have been a Norwood resident for eighteen years and love living here.
+I have a background as an IT professional and have been a Norwood resident for eighteen years and love living here.
 I consider Norwood as the jewel in the crown of Adelaide suburbs and the closest we have to the European style urban village.
 With its shops, cafés, entertainment options and proximity to the city it ticks many boxes.
 So, it is important to ensure we preserve the things that make it so attractive while also recognising that change is inevitable and to embrace those changes that are sensible and sensitive.